opencobra/optlang/README.rst

 Show us some love by staring this repo if you find optlang useful!

-Also, please use the GitHub `issue tracker <https://github.com/biosustain/optlang/issues>`_ to let us know about bugs or feature requests, or if you have problems or questions regarding optlang.
+Also, please use the GitHub `issue tracker <https://github.com/biosustain/optlang/issues>`_ to let us know about bugs or feature requests, or our `gitter channel <https://gitter.im/biosustain/optlang>`_ if you have problems or questions regarding optlang.

 Installation
 ~~~~~~~~~~~~